rsnazario/Proj1_BubbleSort/README.md

 > The following project is based on implementing the bubble sort algorithm.
 It mainly focused on using yield and passing a block to the method.
 > Full task description [here](https://www.theodinproject.com/courses/ruby-programming/lessons/advanced-building-blocks)

-Below are two screenshots showing the methods and results
+Below are three screenshots showing the methods and results

 **Terminal**